junction/OXJS/README.md

 Overview
 --------
 This library is NOT a client side BOSH implementation.
-It, wraps a BOSH connection to facilitate the process of subscribing to the OnSIPP XMPP pubsub services and making the OnSIP specific adhoc command calls.
+Instead, it wraps a BOSH connection to facilitate the process of subscribing to the OnSIP XMPP pubsub services and making the OnSIP specific adhoc command calls.

       +-------------------------------------+